dushanpantic/grpc-server-mock/README.md

 Options:
 ```
 --folder   Path to file with config.     [default: "./grpc-server-mock.json"]
---silent   If true, noop logger will be used       [boolean] [default: false]
+--silent   If set, noop logger will be used       [boolean] [default: false]
 ```

 ### GenerateConfigCommand